hashicorp/terraform-provider-google/website/docs/r/container_aws_node_pool.html.markdown

 * `config` -
   (Required)
-  Required.
   The configuration of the node pool.

 * `location` -
   (Required)